taixingbi/coding-test/django.md

 #### 2. What is Django ORM?
 This ORM (an acronym for Object Relational Mapper) enables us to **interact with databases** in a more pythonic way like we can **avoid writing raw queries**

+#### 3. Explain user authentication in Django?
+Django comes with a built-in user authentication system, which handles objects like users, groups, user-permissions, and few cookie-based user sessions.
+Django User authentication not only authenticates the user but also authorizes him.

+The system consists and operates on these objects:

+Users
+Permissions
+Groups
+Password Hashing System
+Forms Validation
+A pluggable backend system